PatrickFreyy/PlanIt/docs/srs.md

 Our focus is to build a modern application with modern technologies.

 ### 3.7 On-line User Documentation and Help System Requirements
 We focus on building an intuitive modern-looking web-application to allow users to use our website without problems.
-We also implement an "FAQ" that contains instructions on how to use the application, features and leave our contacts for possible questions.x
+We also implement an "FAQ" that contains instructions on how to use the application, features and leave our contacts for possible questions.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.